dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/integrations/googleanalytics.md

 original_id: googleanalytics
 ---

-Because of EU law regulations, MajorityWorld will not use any tracking cookies by default.
+Because of EU law regulations, DrikGallery will not use any tracking cookies by default.

 We do however support server-side Google Analytics out of the box using [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).